klum-dsl/klum-ast/wiki/Basics.md

 ## Factory and `apply` methods

-Each instantiable DSL class gets a static field `Create` of either a Keyed or unkeyed factory, which provides methods to create instances of the class.
+Each instantiable DSL class gets a static field `Create` of either a subclass of `KlumFactory.Keyed` or `KlumFactory.Unkeyed`, which provides methods to create instances of the class; abstract classed get an implementation of `KlumFactory` instead.

 ```groovy
 @DSL